 Roles and eligibility requirements to apply for or hold College and Community Innovation program grant funds

-The roles and eligibility requirements for members of a research team, college faculty and administrators to apply for or hold College and Community Innovation (CCI) program grant funds are detailed below.
+The roles in an application and eligibility requirements for members of a research team, college faculty and administrators to apply for or hold College and Community Innovation (CCI) program grant funds are detailed below.

 For questions regarding institutional eligibility, please visit the Institutional Eligibility Requirements web page.